ohsu-qin/qiprofile/app/partials/help/volume-display.md

 On the right, the image control panel lets you adjust the appearance of the 3D image and overlay.
 The following controls are available:

-* Opacity: Drag the slider to adjust the transparency of the image.
+* Opacity: Drag the slider to adjust the transparency of the volume.

 * Cross Section: Drag these sliders to control the cross sectional slicing of the image along the sagittal, coronal, and axial planes.